14th BFI FUTURE FILM FESTIVAL 2021

 Daphne and Mafer meet at a hotel.
 The two women find something in common that connects them in a way that would be impossible with someone they know well.
 The resulting moments of honesty in ordinary situations allow the characters to be truly themselves, without preconceived expectations to meet, but makes letting go of the freedom extra painful.

-Hi Gustavo thank you for talking to TNC, how have you been holding up during these very strange times?
+Hi Gustavo thank you for talking to The New Current, how have you been holding up during these very strange times?

 I’ve been very good, thank you.
 I think I'm getting used to it haha